jiasquaredfu/Wyss-Institute-LCD-Protein-Design-Guide/README.md

 5. Verify installation <pre> which conda </pre>
 <pre> conda --version  </pre>

+Create the conda environment from the provided yaml file which loads all the necessary packages
+<pre> conda env create -f env/rfdiff.yml </pre>

 # Loading Conda Environments
 Each protein design tool needs a specific conda environment setup with necessary packages in order to run.